-8 Future Work
+6. Future Work

-We are currently working on implementing the BDI+C agent architecture using the programming language QuP++ [6] an object-oriented extension of QuProlog [27].
+We are currently working on implementing the BDI+C agent architecture using QuP++ [5] an object-oriented extension of QuProlog.
 The advantage of this particular Prolog variant is its multi-threadedness and support for reasoning.
 We are implementing every context as an individual thread and use separate threads for bridge rules to synchronise between the contexts.
 Another line of research is concerned with generalising both the architecture and the implementation to handle graded mental attitudes.
 Casali et al. [4] have formalised the notion of uncertainty for the BDI model and we believe it can be employed in the BDI+C model in order to tackle the truth maintenance problem.
 Furthermore, it will allow us to represent the character or type of an agent more closely.
 We even envisage the ability to express the mood of an agent via dynamically changing the degree to which it believes, desires, intends and sticks to its commitments.

 Furthermore, our interest lies in investigating temporal aspects of norms and norm adoption.
-In [28], Sabater et al. extend the syntax of bridge rules by introducing the notions of consumption and time-outs.
+In [20], Sabater et al. extend the syntax of bridge rules by introducing the notions of consumption and time-outs.
 We intend to make use of these extensions in order to allow for more expressiveness in the formulation of normative commitments.

-Lopéz y Lopéz, in her doctoral thesis [19], describes different strategies for norm adoption ranging from fearful, rebellious and greedy character traits to reciprocation and imitation of other agents.
+Lopéz y Lopéz, in her doctoral thesis [14], describes different strategies for norm adoption ranging from fearful, rebellious and greedy character traits to reciprocation and imitation of other agents.
 All her strategies are based on potential rewards or punishments.
-Broersen et. al. in [2] define agent characters based on the fixed order of the belief-, obligation-, intention- and desire-component (though they do not use multicontexts, one can think of their components as such).
+Broersen et al. in [2] define agent characters based on the fixed order of the belief-, obligation-, intention- and desire-component (though they do not use multi-contexts, one can think of their components as such).
 They also give names such as 'super-selfish' to some of these orderings.
-Using the extended bridge rules of our architecture combined with graded versions of the mental attitudes, we can define different agent characters more formally and on a much finer level of granularity.
-The personality type indicator developed by Katharine Cook Briggs and her daughter (see also the MBTI manual [21]) classifies individuals along four dimensions.
-For example, they differentiate between extroverted and introverted individuals and distinguish those that are very logical from those that are lead by intuition.
-We hope to apply some of their classifiers to our agent modelling.
+Using the extended bridge rule layer of our architecture combined with graded versions of the mental attitudes, we can define different agent characters more formally and on a much finer level of granularity.
+The notions of release from commitment and norm evolution are also very interesting in this context.
+We intend to stretch the applicability of our proposed agent architecture to find out its limitations and possibly expand it.